Jewelots/Blast-Zone/README.md

 An in depth design document can be found at [DESIGNDOC.md](DESIGNDOC.md) and cointains description for each of the classes contained within the code.

+A post-mortem can be found at [POSTMORTEM.md](POSTMORTEM.md) and contains thoughts on the project after completion.

 ![Menu](/wiki-images/menu.png)

 ![Example](/wiki-images/examplestart.png)